District Court Sets Low Standard For Willfulness In Failing To File FBAR

 BREAK

-And Gary and I always pleased to make our offers to our listeners where… PLUG: The Law Offices Of Jeffrey B. Kahn, P.C. will provide you with a Tax Resolution Plan which is a $500.00 value for free as long as you mention the Inside Advantage Radio Show when you call to make an appointment.
-Call my office to make an appointment to meet with me, Jeffrey Kahn, right here in downtown San Diego or at one of my other offices close to you.
+Gary states: And Jeff and I always pleased to make our offers to our listeners where… PLUG: The Law Offices Of Jeffrey B. Kahn, P.C. will provide you with a Tax Resolution Plan which is a $500.00 value for free as long as you mention the Inside Advantage Radio Show when you call to make an appointment.
+Call Jeff’s office to make an appointment to meet with him in San Diego or at one of his other offices close to you.
 The number to call is 866.494.6829.
 That is 866.494.6829.

 Gary states PLUG: Trilogy Financial Services will provide you with a retirement cash flow analysis which is a $600.00 value for free as long as you mention the Inside Advantage Radio Show when you call to make an appointment.
 Call my office to make an appointment to meet with me, Gary Sussman.
 The number to call is 949.536.2030.
 That is 949.536.2030.
-Or visit www.guideyourstory.com.
+Or visit www.yourfinancialstory.com.
+NPC DOES NOT PROVIDE TAX NOR LEGAL ADVICE.

 You should also know that the securities and advisory services are offered through National Planning Corporation (NPC) Member FINRA, SIPC, and a Registered Investment Advisor.
 Trilogy Financial Services and NPC are separate and unrelated Entities.